poretsky/catalogue/README.txt

 out the index card.
 Since some information about the disk will be already gathered up to this moment, more or less reasonable values for some fields will be suggested.
 For instance, media type is always detected automatically.
-For audio disks additional information is retreived from the cdtool local database via cdir utility, so it seems to be wise to add an audio disk to this database using cdown and cdadd utilities.
+For audio disks additional information can be retreived from embedded cd-text, when it is available, or from the cdtool local database via cdir utility, so it seems to be wise to add an audio disk to this database using cdown and cdadd utilities previously.
 For data disk some information might be extracted from the disk label and directory tree, and so on.

 Furthermore, you may reassign currently displayed index card to any